 A few other items that you can elect to have withheld from your paycheck include retirement benefits and college savings.
 For instance if you participate in a Traditional 401(k) plan, your contribution are pre-tax and therefore should be withheld from your paycheck automatically.
 The typical annual contribution limit for a 401(k) plan is $18,000 though some exceptions may apply.
 If you notice that more than $18,000 has been contributed during the year, you have until April 15th of the following year to correct the problem or the excess contributions will essentially be double taxed.
 On the other hand, if you’re contributing to a Roth 401(k), the contribution will still be deducted from your paycheck, but it will not be pre-tax as the benefit of this account is that you pay the tax upfront to avoid paying tax at the time of your withdrawal.

-Additionally, if you have chosen to contribute to a 529 college savings account, you can automate these payments so that they are contributed to your account by your employer and avoid a level of taxation.
+Additionally, if you have chosen to contribute to a 529 college savings account, you can automate these payments so that they are contributed to your account by your employer.
 Talk to your 529 plan administrator.
-Most will have an automatic contribution form which you can present to your contact in Human Resources in order to get the pre-tax savings.
+Most will have an automatic contribution form which you can present to your contact in Human Resources.

 Surprising Taxable Benefits